Farmhouse Wood Bead Garland

 - I’ve also seen folks use Rit fabric dye on wooden beads

-- When all else fails – check your local craft store to see if they carry painted wood beads! (it’s easier – right Martha?)
+- When all else fails –just buy the beads already painted!! (it’s easier – right Martha?)

 Now that you have your bead color choice decided, don’t forget you can also add things.
 I was inspired and love the wood bead garlands with sea glass beads.
 They would look great in a beach house or a beach-inspired room.
 Also, look for small-shaped beads like stars or hearts.
 You can also add small wood charms to the ends, which I’ll cover later.